-- the scope, rate of progress and cost of our exploration, appraisal, development and production activities; - oil and natural gas prices; - our ability to locate and acquire hydrocarbon reserves; - our ability to produce oil or natural gas from those reserves; - the terms and timing of any drilling and other production-related arrangements that we may enter into; - the cost and timing of governmental approvals and/or concessions; and - the effects of competition by larger companies operating in the oil and gas industry.
+- the scope, rate of progress and cost of our exploration, appraisal, development and production activities; - oil and natural gas prices;

+- our ability to locate and acquire hydrocarbon reserves; - our ability to produce oil or natural gas from those reserves; - the terms and timing of any drilling and other production-related arrangements that we may enter into; - the cost and timing of governmental approvals and/or concessions; and - the effects of competition by larger companies operating in the oil and gas industry.

-We do not currently have any commitments for future external funding beyond the capacity of our commercial debt facility (including the accordion therein).
+While we believe our operations, upon the consummation of this offering, will be adequately funded through early 2013, we do not currently have any commitments for future external funding beyond the capacity of our commercial debt facilities.
 Additional financing may not be available on favorable terms, or at all.
 Even if we succeed in selling additional securities to raise funds, at such time the ownership percentage of our existing shareholders would be diluted, and new investors may demand rights, preferences or privileges senior to those of existing shareholders.
 If we raise additional capital through debt financing, the financing may involve covenants that restrict our business activities.
-If we choose to farm-out interests in our licenses, we would dilute our ownership interest subject to the farm-out and any potential value resulting therefrom, and may lose operating control or influence over such license areas.
+If we choose to farm-out interests in our licenses, we may lose operating control or influence over such license areas.